Project

 That said, is there a problem in just keeping it as a "default gem"?
 Now that it has a ::VERSION constant etc, seems like the simplest thing to do.

-Updated by deivid (David Rodríguez) about 14 hours ago
+Updated by deivid (David Rodríguez) 17 days ago

 I think these are two separate issues, so maybe better implement/discuss in two separate steps?